 My dream is to return to China and to become a Japanese instructor.
-If I can, I' d like to teach at my alma mater, the College of Humanities & Sciences of Northeast degree in Japan.
+If I can, I' d like degree in Japan.
 I want to be a Japanese instructor that offers Japanese language training with a good balance between grammar and conversational skills.
 There is a high level of interest in Japan amongst the younger people in China, so I'd like to build bridges between the two countries by helping them to continue to develop their communication skills.